Thunderbolts was a brand-new Marvel super-hero comics, launched in 1997. It was conceived by Kurt Busiek and designed by Mark Bagley.

-However, the book’s twiiiist was remarkably successful.
+However, the book’s twiiiist was a home run.
 By the last page of #1, the “brand new heroes” were revealed to be a bunch of established super-villains in disguise.
-Many people wanted to know what happened next, and the book has remained a stable and successful part of the Marvel Universe for 20+ years.
+Many people wanted to know what happened next, and the book remained a stable and successful part of the Marvel Universe for 20+ years.

 This article is a bit long, so it was cleft into halves.
 The second part of the Thunderbolts team profile is here.

 - Pre-Osborn versions of the team generally addressed whatever threats that arose which weren’t solved by other groups.
 Although when Zemo was in charge they tended to have specific goals (take over the world, fix the problems on Counter-Earth , Project: Liberator, stop the Grandmaster controlling the Wellspring of Power).

 - When the CSA took control of the group, they were assigned to capture unregistered powered individuals.